coderefinery/git-collaborative/content/centralized.md

      'Note about fast-forwards' section of 'git push --help' for details.
      ```

-  - The push only worked for one participant.
+  - The push only worked for one participant (one clone).
   - Discuss why push for everybody else in this group was rejected?

   ```{solution}